ScorpioBroker/ScorpioBroker/README.md

 You can find a set of example calls, as a Postman collection, in the Examples folder.
 These examples use 2 Variables

-- gatewayServer, which has to be '<brokerIP>:<brokerPort>'.
+- gatewayServer, which has to be `<brokerIP>:<brokerPort>`.
 When using default settings locally it would be localhost:9090
 - link, which is for the examples providing @context via the Link header.
 For the examples we host an example @context.
 Set link to https://raw.githubusercontent.com/ScorpioBroker/ScorpioBroker/master/Examples/index.json

 ## Troubleshooting